alvarorichard/GoAnime/README.md

 1. Open PowerShell as Administrator

-2.Enable PowerShell Script Execution (if not already enabled):
+2. Enable PowerShell Script Execution (if not already enabled):

 In the PowerShell window, execute the following command to allow the execution of scripts: